 (You can find the exact measurements and instructions in the printable recipe card at the end of this page.)

 - Fish: I’ve used pomfret here.
+It is also called butterfish or pompano.
+(Which I used for the popular tandoori pomfret.)
 Any fish like sardine or mackerel can be used.
-(I usually reserve mackerel for recipes like fish cakes and baked fish which require more of a meaty fish.)
+(I usually reserve mackerel for recipes like fish cakes and baked fish which require more meaty fish.)

 - Coconut: Fresh grated coconut is a must for this recipe.

 - Tamarind: A common ingredient in South Indian cooking, it is easily available at any Indian store.
 (I haven’t used tamarind pulp, but I’m not sure if it has the same flavor.
 If you used it to make this curry, please let me know in the comments section.)